What is the application deadline?

 Can I start in the spring semester?

 Transfer and visiting students may begin in the spring.
-Part-time hybrid students may also begin in the spring; other first-year students may only begin in the fall.
+First-year students may only begin in the fall.

 Where do William Mitchell students live?